mernjs/create-mern-app/packages/create-mernjs-app/README.md

 <h4>3.
 Modules</h4>

-Explore a collection of sample projects organized by technology
+Discover a collection of sample projects, organized by technology, to help you quickly implement specific features or functionalities in your applications.

 *NodeJS*